adnanm777/Note-Maker-Manual-Automation-/README.md

  Automation Suite Reviewed
  Summary Report Finalized

-✅ .
-Conclusion
+✅ Conclusion

-The Notes Makers Login Page requires further optimization and bug fixing, especially in terms of:
+The Login Page of Notes Makers needs more work to improve the overall user experience.
-❌ Form validation
+❌ Form validation isn’t working as expected
-⚠ Error message handling
-🔐 Password recovery features
-📱 Enhancements are also needed for mobile responsiveness and user feedback on login actions.
-🔁 A second round of regression testing is recommended after critical issues are resolved.

-🚀 .
-Next Steps
-🛠 Bug Fixes: Address the critical bugs related to functionality, performance, and compatibility.
-🔄 Regression Testing: Conduct regression testing after fixes to ensure all issues are resolved.
-🔐 Additional Testing: Plan for security and API testing in the next phase.

-📝 Final Notes
-This Test Summary Report includes real bug data from the Notes Makers project and is professionally structured to give a clear overview of the testing efforts, issues found, and recommendations made.
+⚠ Error messages need to be more clear and user-friendly 🔐 Password recovery option is missing or not working properly 📱 The page doesn’t respond well on mobile devices, and users don’t get clear feedback after login attempts